 Depending on the severity of the heart attack and the amount of damage to the heart, the use of medications, a surgical procedure, or both may be required for treatment.
 The main aim of treatment is to restore (and help to maintain) the flow of blood to the heart.

 Medications given to treat a heart attack and reduce cardiovascular risk include:

-- cholesterol-lowering drugs, called statins, to lower levels of unwanted cholesterol.
+- Cholesterol-lowering drugs, called statins, to lower levels of unwanted cholesterol in the blood.

 In addition to medications, one of the following surgical procedures may be used to restore blood flow to the heart:

-Risk factors for heart attack include cigarette smoking, high blood pressure, high blood cholesterol levels, diabetes, excess weight, lack of physical exercise, and a family history of heart disease.
-Hence, the following lifestyle changes can help to prevent a heart attack occurring as well as recovery from a heart attack:
+The following lifestyle changes can help to prevent a heart attack occurring as well as help recovery from a heart attack: